mpvosseller/domain-web-redirect/README.md

 # domain-web-redirect

 An AWS CDK construct that redirects all http/https requests for one domain to another.

+`DomainWebRedirect` is an [AWS CDK](https://aws.amazon.com/cdk) construct that redirects web requests for one or more `source` domains to a `target` domain.
 This could be used to redirect from the `www` domain (e.g. `www.example.com`) to the APEX / naked domain (e.g. `example.com`) or vice versa.

-`DomainWebRedirect` is an [AWS CDK](https://aws.amazon.com/cdk) construct that redirects web requests for one or more `source` domains to a `target` domain.
-You must provide a reference to a certificate that works for all of the `source` domains.

 Note that this uses 301 permanent redirects which browsers cache without an expiration date.
-This means that if you want to change where you redirect to you should configure the old `target` domain to redirect to the new `target` domain.
+This means that if you set this up and later modify the `target` domain you should also configure the old `target` domain to redirect to the new `target` domain.

 ## Installation